Jhodg99/CIS540-Project/search_links_scraper/Readme.md

 ---
 - Looks for files with .txt
-- Determine if those files have the words sports, entertainment, politics, world or health
 - Reads in the fetched file and then extracts keywords from those files based on string within quotation marks
 - Iterates through those keywords and passes those keyword to bing_search, google_search functions
 ---